Get R_eady (10SMSTS-506/508)

 Description

-The course offers an introduction to data analysis in the transdisciplinary field of empirical (medical) research in the programming language R. The R system for statistical computing is openly available at https://www.r-project.org and provides a simple and flexible software environment for statistical analyses and graphics.
-Tailored to the application in empirical research, the course covers the basics of programming and data formats in R, as well as the essential steps of a data analysis including data manipulation, descriptive statistics, statistical tests and graphical representations.
-Reflections on research methodology and transdisciplinarity are addressed and critical thinking is encouraged.
+The course offers an introduction to data analysis in the transdisciplinary field of empirical research in the programming language R. The R system of statistical computing is openly available from https://www.r-project.org and provides a simple and flexible software environment for statistical analyses and graphics.

 Target group